luci/luci-py/appengine/swarming/ui2/README.md

 statement with a letter 'f' (for force).
 Then, only tests with the 'f' prefix will run.
 Conversely, tests can be disabled with an 'x' prefix.

+If you are running on a local environment and get a disconnection error in the form: `Disconnectedreconnect failed before timeout of X ms`, try using the following custom launcher (which can be added to karma.conf.js):

+    customLaunchers: {
+        'ChromeHeadless': {
+            base: 'Chrome',
+            flags: [
+                '--headless',
+                '--disable-gpu',
+                '--no-sandbox',
+                '--disable-web-security',
+                // Without a debugging port, Chrome exits immediately.
+                '--remote-debugging-port=9222'
+            ],
+            debug: true
+        }
+    },

 ## Generating the docs

 We use [JSDoc](http://usejsdoc.org) to document the modules.
 While the